todbot/crashspace-bigbutton/README.md

 ## In use

   * Button is pulsing ORANGE: CrashSpace is closed
   * Push Button.
-Button makes a RAINBOW for a second or two
+Button spins a RAINBOW for a second or two, then
   * Button is pulsing TEAL: CrashSpace is open
   * Button counts down my extinguishing TEAL LEDs in an arc
   * Button flashing RED: Internet is down